monistdavid/KNOWLEDGE/papers/ModolKid/Core Concept/Learning Transferable Visual Models From Natural Language Supervision.md

 ===============

-Additional Quesions and Personal Thoughts Based on little RESEARCH
+Additional Questions and Personal Thoughts Based on little RESEARCH
 ===============
     1. why it is the language model come out first instead of image model, audio model or video model:
         And which of the following has the most information: